danmca19/Strategic-Client-Clustering/README.md

-# 📈 Customer Segmentation: Unlocking 5 Actionable RetailX Client Profiles
+# 📈 Customer Segmentation: Unlocking 5 Actionable Client Profiles

 This project builds a customer segmentation pipeline for RetailX using clustering to support marketing, retention, and commercial planning.
 The segmentation is based on customer behavior, payments, products purchased, and derived features.